THE MEMORIAL OF THE DEATH OF JESUS CHRIST

 (1 Corinthians 5: 7)

 The biblical method for determining the date of the celebration of the memory of the death of Jesus Christ is the same as that of the Passover of the Bible.
-Nisan 14 (Biblical calendar month), the fourteenth day after the new moon (being the first day of the month of Nisan): "In the first month, on the 14th day of the month, in the evening, you are to eat unleavened bread until the 21st day of the month, in the evening" (Exodus 12:18).
+Nisan 14 (Biblical calendar month), the fourteenth day starting from the new moon (being the first day of the month of Nisan): "In the first month, on the 14th day of the month, in the evening, you are to eat unleavened bread until the 21st day of the month, in the evening" (Exodus 12:18).
 The "evening" corresponds to the beginning of the day of nisan 14.
 In the Bible, the day begins after sunset, the "evening" ("And there was evening and there was morning, a first day" (Genesis 1: 5)).
-The problem is knowing, according to the Bible, what new moon it is.
-There are two definitions.
-Psalms 81:3 (of the Bible), allows us to understand what new moon it is: "Blow the horn on the new moon, On the full moon, for the day of our festival".
+This means that when a lunar astronomical table mentions a full moon, April 8, or a new moon on April 23, it is the period between the two evenings of April 7 and 22, after the sunset, and before the sunrise on April 8 and 23, when the moon is changing (http://pgj.pagesperso-orange.fr/calendar.htm (In French)).

 - The Passover is the pattern of the divine requirements for the celebration of the memorial of the death of Christ: "Those things are a shadow of the things to come, but the reality belongs to the Christ" (Colossians 2:17).
 "For since the Law has a shadow of the good things to come, but not the very substance of the things" (Hebrews 10: 1) (REALITY OF THE LAW).